 Along with many other Ediacaran organisms it is not known how Charnia acquired food from the environment.
 As most Ediacaran creatures show no sign of a gut it is thought they probably absorbed nutrients by osmosis- directly through the cell wall.

-'Darwin's Dilemma' refers to the apparent absence of any complex life prior to the Cambrian Explosion.
-How could complex life so suddenly appear in the fossil record without any apparent ancestry?
-This is still a question that needs to be fully answered, however since the discovery of Charnia many pre-Cambrian fossils have been found around the world and although specific affinities are yet to be agreed upon the Ediacaran biota is clearly an earlier more primitive form of life.
+Since the discovery of Charnia many more Precambrian fossils have been found around the world and although affinities are yet to be agreed upon the Ediacaran biota is clearly an earlier more primitive form of life - indicating that the Cambrian Explosion was not an event in isolation.

 With thanks to Dr Jean-Bernard Caron and Dr Emily MItchell for feedback on anatomical detail.